 Endorsing other organisations’ initiatives

-The PRI Advisory Council and PRI Association Board has on a number of occasions issued statements on particular issues or in support of particular initiatives (eg. annual investor statement on climate change).
-In future, these statements and endorsements will come from the PRI Initiative itself.
-In doing so, the PRI:
+The PRI will on a number of occasions issue statements in support of particular external initiatives (eg. annual global institutional investor statement on climate change).
+In making these statements, the PRI:

 - Will not seek to represent the views of individual signatories or the signatory base as a whole, or indicate the endorsement represents the view of all signatories.